jwstegemann/fritz2-kitchensink/DemoGuide.md

         showcaseSection("Usage")
         paragraph {
-            +"Single "
-            c("Checkboxes")
-            +" simply need a Flow of Boolean representing their state, passed via the " c("checked")
+            +"Single checkboxes simply need a Flow of Boolean representing their state, passed via the " c("checked")
             +" function.
 If you want to connect a handler to the state changes, use the event context."
         }